-- Be honest with yourself – it’s essential, to be honest with yourself when reflecting.
-This means acknowledging your flaws, weaknesses, and mistakes, as well as your strengths and accomplishments.
+- Be honest with yourself – Being truthful to yourself when introspecting is mandatory.
+This involves taking stock of your strengths and limitations, as well as your mistakes and failures.

-- Ask yourself probing questions – ask yourself open-ended questions that encourage deeper reflection, such as “What did I do well?” or “What could I have done differently?”
+- Ask yourself probing questions – In order to delve more deeply into your thoughts, try asking yourself some open-ended questions like, “What did I do well?” and “What could I have done differently?”

-- Write it down – writing down your thoughts and reflections can help you process them more effectively.
+- Write it down – You can better process your thoughts and ideas by writing them down.